 In this blog post, we will cover how to configure centralized logging in OpenShift with LokiStack and ODF.
 If you manage an OpenShift cluster at any scale, you already know the challenge: logs are scattered across dozens of nodes, pods are constantly created and destroyed, and when something breaks at 2 AM you need answers fast.
 Centralized logging is not optional in production, it is essential for maintaining visibility, troubleshooting issues efficiently, meeting compliance requirements, and ensuring operational stability.

-In this guide, you will set up a production-grade centralized logging stack in OpenShift using LokiStack as the log store and OpenShift Data Foundation (ODF) as the backing object storage.
+In this guide, you will set up a centralized logging stack in OpenShift using LokiStack as the log store and OpenShift Data Foundation (ODF) as the backing object storage.
+This deployment uses the 1x.demo LokiStack size, which is suited for lab and demonstration environments only.
+It is not intended for production use.
+For production deployments, refer to the sizing section and select an appropriate size based on your cluster capacity.

 Table of Contents